 1-GiByte Word-Wide DDR4 Synchronous DRAM

 The module also includes 1-GiByte DDR4 SDRAM with a 16-bit wide interface to the FPGA.
 This SDRAM is attached exclusively to the FPGA.
-The maximum clock rate of the SDRAM is 1,333 MHz.
-With the -2 speed grade of the Artix UltraScale+ FPGA, the maximum clock rate is 1,333 MHz for a supported peak memory bandwidth of 42.6 Gib/s.
+The maximum data rate of the SDRAM is 2666 Mb/s, although the -2 speed grade of the Artix UltraScale+ FPGA supports a maximum data rate of 2400 Mb/s.
+This gives a supported peak memory bandwidth of 38.4 Gb/s.

 FPGA Flash – 32 MiB QPSI Flash Memory